eliranmal/git-flux/README.md

 all setup commands should run in a separate, designated directory, so either create a temporary directory or use an existing one.

-the command descriptions all assume the current directory is that directory.
+the command descriptions below all assume the current directory is that directory, so first of all:

 ```sh
 mkdir ~/tmp
 cd ~/tmp